 Results

-This section will first provide the visualisation for two or more countries at a time, in order to both introduce the visualisation and illustrate its utility for both cross-cohort and cross-country comparisons.
-The complete visualisation will then be presented as the final figure, though as discussed previously we recommend this last visualisation be downloaded and printed in colour as a large landscape poster.

-3.1 Low fertility European countries: Spain, Italy and East and West Germany
+3.1 Low fertility European countries: Spain, Italy,East and West Germany

 Figure 1 shows the CFP for Spain, Italy, East and West Germany.
-Each of these countries currently have fairly low fertility levels, and by looking at both the colour of the cells and the trajectories of the contours we can learn more about other similarities and differences between these countries.
-Firstly, if we look at the trajectory of the thick solid contour line we can identify the last birth cohorts that reached replacement fertility levels; this is around 1938-9 for Germany, 1945 for Italy, and 1954 for Spain.
-The thick dashed lines, indicating 1.80 children per woman, are more dissimilar within Germany, and were first not achieved in West Germany for the 1944 birth cohort, and for East Germany, for the 1949 cohort; in East Germany this fertility level was then re-established briefly, for cohorts born around 1952-1960, before being lost again; this fertility level was last for Italian cohorts born in 1955, and Spanish cohorts born in 1960.
-The thin solid line, 1.50 children per woman, looks like it may last be achieved for cohorts born between 1970-75 in all four countries; and in all four populations it appears levels of 1.30 will continue to be met for future cohorts, though by around the age of 35 years in East/West Germany, and by age 40 in Spain and Italy; Spain and Italy therefore appear at greater risk of future cohorts not reaching even the 1.30 level, and so for total fertility in these countries to fall below those in Germany, though recent research suggests a fertility rebound may have occurred since the 2000s in Italy (Caltabiano, Castiglioni and Rosina, 2009), and may also be increasing in Germany (Sobotka et al., 2011).
+Each of these countries currently have fairly low fertility levels, and by looking at both the colour of the cells and the trajectories of the contours we can explore other similarities and differences between these countries.
+Firstly, if we look at the trajectory of the thick solid contour line we can identify the last cohorts that reached replacement fertility levels; this is around 1938-9 for Germany, 1945 for Italy, and 1954 for Spain.
+The thick dashed lines, indicating 1.80 children per woman, are more dissimilar within Germany, and were first not achieved in West Germany for the 1944 cohort, and for East Germany, for the 1949 cohort; in East Germany this fertility level was then re-established briefly, for cohorts born around 1952-1960, before being lost again; this fertility level was last observed for Italian cohorts born in 1955, and Spanish cohorts born in 1960.
+The thin solid line, 1.50 children per woman, looks like it may last be achieved for the 1970-75 cohortin all four countries; and in all four populations it appears levels of 1.30 will continue to be met for future cohorts, though by around the age of 35 years in East/West Germany, and by age 40 in Spain and Italy; Spain and Italy therefore appear at greater risk of future cohorts not reaching even the 1.30 level, and so for total fertility in these countries to fall below those in Germany, though recent research suggests a fertility rebound may have occurred since the 2000s in Italy (Caltabiano, Castiglioni and Rosina, 2009), and may also be increasing in Germany (Sobotka et al., 2011).
 In all four populations, a shift from lower to higher ages of peak fertility is observed by noting that cell colours between around age 20 and 25 years change from yellow to green over time.

 [Figure 1 about here]